ee-leaf

 You can use a soil probe or hollow metal pipe to test your soil for compaction.
 If you can’t get the probe to enter the soil easily, you have compacted soil.

 An ounce of prevention is your first line of defense.
-Try not to till when the soil’s too wet or dry, and avoid using heavy machinery (including riding mowers) or walking on planting beds when possible.
-Mulching well can help protect the soil against compaction, while helping to retain moisture and reduce weed competition.
+Try not to till when the soil’s too wet or dry and avoid using heavy machinery (including riding mowers) or walking on planting beds when possible.
+Better yet, opt for no-till gardening methods to prevent further compaction.

 Because bare soil is prone to surface compaction when rain falls and creates a crust at the surface, covering soil with mulch or growing groundcovers can help as well.